Site icon View from La Vila

 Rubbish paella – and how to avoid it

-How to find the best paella in Villajoyosa
+How to find the best rice in Villajoyosa

-Most restaurants in our town – Villajoyosa/La Vila Joiosa – feature rice dishes.
+Most restaurants in our town – Villajoyosa/La Vila Joiosa – feature rice dishes somewhere on the menu.
 But these are our favourites:

 Out of town